GherasimGeorgian/PushNotification/README.md

 # PushNotification
-Notification Bell with SignalR & Sql Dependenct
+Notification Bell with SignalR & Sql Dependency & JsonResult Update table when add in sql